robjhyndman/tsfeatures/cran-comments.md

 ## revdep checks

 All reverse dependencies have been checked.
-The seer package has check issues caused by this release, and the maintainer will submit a fix soon.
+The seer package has check issues caused by this release; the maintainer has fixed the problems and is ready to submit.